HomeAll Buyer GuidesBest AI Tools for SmartRecruiters Hiring Teams (2026): Screening, Sourcing, and Talent Intelligence

 AI interviewing: Tenzo AI

-Tenzo AI automates structured screening interviews via phone and video.
-It conducts interviews against configurable rubrics, scores candidates by competency, and writes results back into the ATS as structured data.
-Tenzo AI also handles several adjacent workflow steps that typically consume recruiter hours:
+Tenzo AI automates structured screening through phone and video interviews, scores candidates against configurable rubrics, and writes results back into SmartRecruiters as structured data.
+But it handles more than the interview itself.

 How it works with SmartRecruiters